pkasila/ReactKatex/README.md

 > Right now MathML core is available in Chrome with a flag
 > [chrome://flags/#enable-experimental-web-platform-features](chrome://flags/#enable-experimental-web-platform-features)

-By default, ReactKatex uses `mathml` output.
-It's done that way because browsers supporting MathML usually provide better accessibility features for it.
-So, when using just `mathml` output, it won't mix with HTML and shouldn't cause any accessibility issues.

-Still, some browsers don't support MathML at the moment.
-For these browsers, ReactKatex implements a fallback mechanism: if the browser doesn't support MathML, then ReactKatex will automatically switch to `html` output when passing options to KaTeX.
+By default, ReactKatex uses `htmlAndMathml` output.
+It's done that way because still, some browsers don't support MathML at the moment.
+For these browsers, ReactKatex implements a fallback mechanism: if the browser doesn't support MathML but `output` is set to `mathml`, then ReactKatex will automatically switch to `html` output when passing options to KaTeX.

 You can disable this behavior by passing the `enforceOutput` option set to `true`.

 ## API

 ### ReactKatex

+#### custom `output` behavior

+By default, it's set to `htmlAndMathml`.
+If you choose `mathml` then ReactKatex will run checks to validate that the client's browser supports MathML.
+If not, then it will switch to default `htmlAndMathml` renderer.

+When using SSR, ReactKatex will consider that MathML is supported, so what you pass into `output` will stay as it is.
+But on the client-side while rendering the second time it **may** run check and switch from `mathml` to `htmlAndMathml`.

+If you use Remix.JS and ReactKatex has `mathml` output and have user without MathML support, then it will behave like that:

+1. Server will render MathML
+2. Client will display MathML
+3. User interacts with the app (switches pages, or somehow causes component to rerender)
+4. Client rerenders ReactKatex with `htmlAndMathml` output

+#### `enforceOutput`

+`enforceOutput` option disables ReactKatex's MathML check.
+So, if you pass this property, then it won't switch to `htmlAndMathml` if you specified output as `mathml` in any possible case.

+#### `breakLine`

+By default, `breakLine` is set to `false`.
+But if you set it to `true`, then it will replace `\n\n` in your string with `<br />` HTML tag.
+It may be useful in some cases.

 ### KaTeX's options and format